 Looking to purchase a home?
 These U.S. cities are the most buyer-friendly.

-Prospective homebuyers in search of less competition and more selection may want to consider heading south, according to real estate marketplace Zillow.
+Prospective homebuyers in search of less competition and more selection may want to consider heading south.
+The reason: A boom in construction in Texas and Florida has stabilized home prices and eased competition in the states, according to Zillow.

-That's because a boom in construction in Texas and Florida has stabilized home prices and eased competition in those regions, Zillow's new index shows.
-If fewer homes go pending quickly, more listings see price cuts or fewer buyers click on a listing, the index will trend toward buyers.

-In most major U.S. cities, buyers this year face slim pickings compared with the number of homes for sale before the pandemic, however, inventory in Texas cities Austin and San Antonio has actually grown higher.
-In Florida, cities Tampa, Orlando and Jacksonville "have among the smallest deficits," according to Zillow.
+In most major U.S. cities, buyers this year face slim pickings compared with the number of homes for sale before the pandemic.
+But inventory in Texas cities like Austin and San Antonio is on the rise, while in Florida more homes are hitting the market in metros including Tampa, Orlando and Jacksonville, the real estate marktplace said in a report this week.

 No matter the state, buying a home has been a tough proposition for many Americans, as mortgage rates and home prices remain elevated.
 The average interest rate on a fixed 30-year home loan is 7%, according to Freddie Mac.
 Meanwhile, the median U.S. home sale price hit a record $383,725 in April, according to Redfin.